cloudmesh-ansible/ansible-cloudmesh-hipi/README.md

       ```
          Eg: ssh -i ~/.ssh/id_rsa 129.114.110.90 -l hadoop
       ```
    ii.
+Execute build.sh which will

+   * download the data
+   * distribute it to hadoop
+   * execute mapreduce
-Execute build.sh which will download the data, distribute it to hadoop and print out the average pixel intensity in the images.
+   * print out the average pixel intensity in the images.

       ```
        bash